 - What is the best way to learn what you’re teaching?
 Know that most adults learn through a blend of kinetic, aural and visual experiences.

 - How much time, effort and expense are you willing to invest?
-A high-quality video, for example, will probably require the services of a production company.
+High-quality video production in Kansas City, for example, will probably require the services of a production company.

 - Is this offering a one-shot deal or something you want to make available ongoing, or expand as part of a series?

 Often, you may provide the same content in many formats.
 For example, you could present an in-person, four-hour seminar—that can also be purchased on your website as a downloadable workbook and MP3s.